 Many promoters go wrong, by not drilling down and focusing on specific audiences.
 For example, if you intend to be an image promoter, you should religiously be connecting with groups of fashion-forward guests, within the 21-35 age range, and similar circles.
 If you cast your net too widely and have a phone full of random people, you will always get unexpected turnouts.

 You should always segment your lists.
-Have your solid list of great looking ladies, your list of good looking male big spenders, and your list of people who come out en masse anytime and anywhere.
+Have your solid lists of great looking ladies, good-looking males, your big spenders, and those people who come out en masse anytime and anywhere.